 Also, trouble with executive function often occurs with learning challenges.

 Learning disabilities don’t always involve a problem with executive function.
 But it’s not uncommon for kids with

 , for example, to also have trouble with executive skills.
-Learn how problems with executive function can
+Learn how problems with executive function can impact reading and math.

 Set shifting (the ability to shift from one task to another)